 It’s time to get accessorized!

-4 Must-Have Electric Guitar Accessories
+4 Must-Have Electric Guitar Accessories In 2022

 This gear is mandatory to get playing right away.
 If you’re missing something, it’s likely you won’t get hooked up to hear that sweet, magical sound of your own music.
 Think of this as an investment into your newfound hobby or path to rock star immortality.